Mot0193/ff2p-press/README.md

 # ff2p-press
 A Powershell script for Windows that uses FFMPEG 2-pass encoding to compress videos to a given size.

-By default, when using the only required `-i` and `-s` arguments, the video codec gets set to libx265 at the medium preset, and the libopus audio codec at 128k bitrate or the input video's audio bitrate, whichevers lower.
+By default the video codec gets set to libx265 at the medium preset, and the libopus audio codec at 128k bitrate or the input video's audio bitrate, whichevers lower.
 Videos will get output to the same folder as the input video by default, with this naming scheme: `compressed_<targeted_size>mib_<original_video_name>_<codec_used>_<preset_used>`

 ## Quick usage parameters: